 The gem of this park is the huge beach dunes that lead to 3.2 miles of white sand beach right on the Gulf of Mexico.

 This beach area features the pristine crystal white sands of the panhandle coastal beaches with a wide open beach front, soft gentle waves and warm waters of the Gulf.

 Swim in the emerald green water, or try your hand at fishing.
 Saltwater fishing is a popular activity at Topsail.
 You could catch a pompano, or a king mackerel.
 Or head on over to the freshwater dune lakes and see if you can catch a bass or freshwater catfish.
 Fishing not your thing?
 Visitors can also kayak or paddleboard on the water.

-If you're all done exploring the water, head inland to experience the other activities Topsail has to offer.
-With over 15 miles worth of trails, Topsail is a great place to go biking, hiking, or birdwatching.
-In fact, Topsail Hill Preserve State Park is part of the Great Florida Birding and Wildlife Trail.
-You could catch a glimpse of red shouldered hawks, red cardinals, or snowy plovers at this state park.
+Whether exploring the water or the inland areas Topsail offers a full plethora of experiences and activities.
 If you're planning on visiting the park on a Sunday, you're in luck!
 Each Sunday Topsail offers a Ranger Program.
 The Park Rangers will take you on a guided hike, teach you about the park's history and wildlife, and even offer a crafting porting for the kids.
 The topic will vary from week to week so it's always an adventure!
 Topsail also offers a 13 waypoint geocache program if you're in the mood for a high-tech treasure hunt.
 Not ready for the fun to end?
 Topsail has a variety of camping options.
 There are 156 RV sites, 22 tent campsites, 16 bungalows, and 16 cabins available for rent in the park.